 Users on Reddit consistently complain about spending more time troubleshooting Cinema HQ than actually watching anything.
 One person summed it up perfectly: “I wasted three hours trying to watch a two-hour movie.”

-Why “Free” Isn’t Exactly Free
+Why “Free” Is Not Exactly Free

 And honestly, there’s the stress cost too.
 Do you really want to spend your relaxation time worrying about whether you’re breaking the law or whether that app you just installed is stealing your personal information?